Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 Gremolata is a combination of chopped herbs, lemon zest and garlic.
 This version also includes hazelnuts.

-French bread serves as the base and vegetables top this tasty pizza.
+French bread serves as the base for this tasty pizza topped with vegetables.

 Spread this aioli on your favorite sandwich or use as a dip with fresh vegetables.

-Avocados are a good source of monounsaturated fat and lutein, which may protect vision.
+Avocados are a good source of monounsaturated fat.
+Egg yolks are a good source of lutein, which may protect vision.

 Serve this avocado dip with raw veggies or baked chips.
 It also makes a good salad dressing or topping for grilled chicken.